Generation M (comics)

-Generation M is a five-issue mini-series written by Paul Jenkins and penciled by Ramon Bachs, starting in January 2006.
+Generation M is a five-issue comic mini-series written by Paul Jenkins and penciled by Ramon Bachs, starting in January 2006.
+It focuses on Sally Floyd, a reporter interviewing mutants who lost their powers in the Decimation.

-Basic plot
+Creation

-The story takes place after the fictional events of M-Day, in which the character Scarlet Witch uses her powers to cause more than 90% of the world's mutants to lose their power and subsequently die.
-The main focus of the story is on Sally Floyd, a reporter for the fictional newspaper The Alternative.
-Sally convinces her editor to let her tell the story of ex-mutants and after the column becomes a hit, she discovers an envelope taped to her door reading "Not Enough Died."
-Inside the envelope are photos of former mutants who have since been murdered.
-It has since been learned that the killer, called "The Ghoul", is in fact a mutant who has retained his powers but is mentally insane.
+The series was written by Paul Jenkins, with art by Ramon Bachs.
+Jenkins created the series through the views of Sally Floyd, as she navigates a world in which mutants exist.

-Plot synopsis
+Plot

-The character Sally Floyd is a young reporter with a New York City newspaper, The Alternative.
+Sally Floyd is a young reporter with a New York City newspaper, The Alternative.
 Although a good reporter, she has suffered from alcoholism since the death of her young daughter, Minnie.
 After the majority of mutants lose their powers on M-Day, Sally decides to continue writing a column about them.
 She visits the hospital where Chamber has been taken.
-His face and chest are now just a gaping hole, a machine being the only thing keeping him alive.
+Having lost his lower face and chest when his powers first manifested, he is unable to survive without his powers and has been placed on life support.
 Her column is a resounding success and receives national acclaim.
 However, she soon receives photographs of mutants who have been killed now that they can’t defend themselves.

 The police speak with Sally Floyd about the murders of several former mutants.
-As part of her Mutant Diaries series, Sally visits former mutants Stacy X and Jubilation Lee.
-The police then confronts her with a new theory, that the killer is actually a mutant himself.
+As part of her Mutant Diaries series, Sally visits former mutants Stacy X and Jubilee.
+The police then confronts her with the theory that the killer is actually a mutant himself.

 Sally is contacted by a man calling himself the Ghoul, who claims he is the one responsible for murdering former mutants and wants his story told.
-Sally encounters Fred J. Dukes, a former mutant known as the Blob, after paying a visit to a former mutant support group.
+Sally encounters Fred Dukes, a former mutant known as the Blob, after paying a visit to a former mutant support group.
 He suggests that she should visit an asylum in southern New York.
 The next day, she visits the asylum and witnesses how formerly powerful inmates are bullied by the still-powered mutants.
-Sally departs, only to have the body of a dead mutant girl thrown at her car by the Ghoul.
+As Sally departs, the Ghoul throws the body of a dead mutant girl at her car.